-Acknowledgment of Understanding: Att cadets will sign i an Acknowledgment of Understanding of these policies, which will be maintained in their individual 201 File.
+All cadets will sign an Acknow owledgment of Understanding of these policies, which will be maintained in their individua al 201 File.
 The Acknowledgment of Understanding is provided below.
-I,acknowledge the at I have read and understand the Virginia Tech Corps of Cadets Academic Policies and Proc cedures.
+I, acknowledge that I have read and understand the Virginia Tech Corps of Cade ts Academic Policies and Procedures.
 SIGNATURE: DATE:

-ANNEX J: WEAPONS POLICY
+ANNEX H: WEAPONS POLICY

 The university's Student Code of Conduct weapons policy prohibits the following: Unauthorized possession, use, or storage of firearms, ammunition, or weapons on university property at any location, either permanent or temporary, owned or leased by Virginia Tech.
-Refer to Virginia Polytechnic Institute and State University Policy and Procedures No. 5616 for additional information.
+Refer to Virginia Polytechnic Institute and State University Policy and Procedures No. 5616 for additional information